uesp/uesp-gamemap/README.txt

 Note that currently the GameMap project is under very early development.

-Source code is released under the GPL v2.
+Source code is released under the MIT license.